Skip to content

 But before posting anything online I always listen carefully to the lyrics of the song choice in order to see if it aligns with a meaning I’m going for.
 And you know what Eat Your Young is about?
 It’s about cannibalizing the next generation for your own personal gain.
 It’s about greed and feasting on others to elevate your own status.
 And while I don’t think there is anything bad about a fun video that shows people having fun without revealing their actual faces, the song made me stop and consider: who am I posting this video for?

-I frequently get messages from people telling me they are inspired by my videos and the other photography I put out there, which is deeply gratifying—it’s been a big reason I’ve done it for so long and kept me on Instagram way longer than I should have stayed.
+I frequently get messages from people telling me they are inspired by my videos and the other photography I put out there, which is deeply gratifying—it’s been a big reason I’ve done it for so long and it kept me on Instagram way longer than I should have stayed.
 But lately I’ve been getting more and more disheartened by what I see on the platform and hate how bad it is for all of us.
 Particularly for our kids.
 Doom scrolling reels is no way to grow up.

 So, I opted out.
 I’m not suffering too much from the detox over it because I mostly just posted on Instagram as opposed to doom scrolling, but I am enjoying having one less thing to check on my phone.
 I am now completely free of social media, phone-wise, which is fantastic.
 My biggest vice right now is a five-minute Wordle session and that feels a lot healthier than Instagram.
 I still have a Facebook account I access through my desktop, so I can get messages from people via both Facebook and Instagram, but that’s about the extent of my use.
 I check that once or twice a day and that’s it.
 It’s more akin to doing a quick email check rather than a dive into a visual pool of ADHD.